Fayetteville Couple Sentenced For Running Multi-State Drug Ring

 FAYETTEVILLE (KFSM) — A Fayetteville couple was sentenced Friday (Oct.
 19) to a combined 28 years in federal prison for running a drug ring that spanned four states.

 Derrick Nicholson, 50, received 20 years in prison and was fined $10,000 on drug trafficking charges.
-His wife, LaQueecha Nicholson, 42, received eight years in prison for her role in the in the scheme.
+His wife, LaQueecha Nicholson, 42, received eight years in prison for her role in the scheme.

 The FBI’s Safe Streets Task Force (SSTF) and local police began investigating the operation in late 2016, using several controlled buys to purchase methamphetamine and heroin from Derrick Nicholson and his associates, according to Dak Kees, U.S. attorney for the Western District of Arkansas.

-Investigators said the Nicholsons also oversaw shipments of cocaine, ecstasy and marijuana.
+Investigators said the Nicholsons also oversaw shipments of cocaine, ecstasy and marijuana between Arkansas, California, Texas and Mississippi.

 Police arrested Derrick Nicholson in 2017, but his wife took on a leadership role in the drug ring.